-If you answered yes to more than one of those questions, you should have your hearing tested immediately to assess the existing loss and prevent further damage, especially if you’re diabetic.
+If you answered yes to more than one of those questions, you should have your hearing tested immediately to assess the existing loss and prevent further damage.

 Preventing and Treating Diabetes-Related Hearing Loss

-All diabetics should have their hearing checked each year.
-The only way to prevent or reduce the risks of developing a significant hearing loss as a complication of type 2 diabetes is by closely monitoring your blood glucose levels, reducing hypertension, keeping off excess weight, and taking daily exercise.
-Also, know that the long-term use of earphones set on the loudest volume can contribute greatly to hearing loss, especially if you’re already at risk.
+All people with diabetes should have their hearing checked each year.
+The best way to avoid complications caused by diabetes is to closely monitor your blood glucose levels, reduce hypertension, keep off excess weight, and exercise daily.
+Also, keep in mind that the long-term use of earphones set on the loudest volume can contribute greatly to hearing loss, especially if you’re already at risk.